NotSoSaneExile/Portfolio/README.md

 Sentiment Analysis ML: A machine learning model for sentiment analysis of text data, implemented in Python using Natural Language Toolkit (NLTK) and scikit-learn.

 Each project has its own folder, which contains its source code and any necessary files.
 Additionally, each project folder has its own README file, providing more detailed information about the project and how to run it.

+# In Progress
+* Create README files for the projects
+* Tweak the Sentiment Analysis model.
+Current version has 0.99 R Score for the positive sentiment and around 0.70 for the negative ones.
+I want to get the negative sentiments above 0.90
+* Add features to the Trading Charts Plotter.
+Allowing for a live data plotting, switching between different financial instruments/indicators etc. I'd also love to add some trading signals based on some strategies.

 # Getting Started
 To get started with any of these projects, simply navigate to its corresponding folder and follow the instructions in the README file.